felipenoris/math-server-docker/README.md

 ## Usage

-To build the image, run the following comand on `math-server` folder:
+To build the image, run the following comand:

 ```
 # docker build -t math-server .